lostways/andrewbbs/README.md

 ```

 ## OTP Login
-The app is able to use the Twilio api to do OTP login.
+The app is able to use the Twilio api to do OTP login via SMS.
 See [Twilio Verification API](https://www.twilio.com/docs/verify/api) for more details.

-For development there is a local OTP provider that doesn't depend on Twilio.
-To use it set `OTP_PROVIER` to `local`.
+For development there is a local SMS provider that doesn't depend on Twilio.
+To use it set `SMS_PROVIER` to `local`.
 The correct auth code is sent to the logs.
 Use it to login.

+## SMS Notifications
+Notifications for new messages are sent via SMS using Twilio.
+See [Twilio SMS API](https://www.twilio.com/docs/sms/send-messages) for more details.

+For development use the local SMS provider by setting `SMS_PROVIER` to `local`.

 ## Database
 A Postgress DB should be running on `localhost:5432`.